Thakurvaibhav/k8s/databases/elasticsearch/README.md

 3. Headless service name for the master nodes is made available as an env variable (pre-set) to all the nodes so that they can find out the elected and eligible masters to form the cluster.
 4. Pod anti-affinity is enabled on all 3 services so that no 2 pods of same service are scheduled on the same node.
 5. The node-pool used for ES deployment should not be shared with a service which requires to tweak host kernel params.
 It is recommeded to have a seperate node pool for this service.
 Use NodeAffinity.
+6. You can access ES-HQ by using the public ip of the hq svc on port 5000 or run it behind an Ingress.